DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Methods

-Considering the computation complexity and GPU memory capacity, we use the 3D ResNet18 \cite{13} as the backbone network.
-Then, we replace the original residual block with a new one, which consists of two consecutive 3D convolutional layers followed by two attention mechanisms: 1) channel-wise attention and 2) depth-wise attention.
-Besides, we set the stride of the depth dimension as 1 in the first convolutional layer and reduce one downsampling operation.
-In this way, the input CT image is downsampled by a factor of 8 in the depth dimension and a factor of 16 in the other two dimensions.
-The higher-resolution feature maps retain more contextual information, which is conducive to visual analysis.
+As shown in Fig. \ref{net}, the overall architecture of DARNet mainly consists of three submodules: 1) input module, 2) dual-attention module, and 3) output module.
+Considering the computation complexity and GPU memory capacity, we use the 3D ResNet-18 \cite{13} as the backbone network.
+Specifically, the input module is composed of a 3D convolutional layer (Conv3D) with a kernel size of $(3,7,7)$ and a stride of $(1,2,2)$, a batch normalization layer (BN), and a ReLU activation layer.
+Besides, unlike naive ResNet-18, we remove the max-pooling layer.
+In this way, the input 3D CT image is downsampled by a factor of 8 in the depth dimension and a factor of 16 in the other two dimensions.
+The higher-resolution feature maps retain more contextual information, which is also conducive to visual analysis.
+In the feature extraction part, a total of 8 dual-attention modules with residual connections constitute the main structure.
+Each dual-attention module consists of two consecutive convolutional layers with a kernel size of $(3,3,3)$, followed by BN, ReLU, and two attention mechanisms: 1) channel-wise attention and 2) depth-wise attention.
+More detailed information about this module is introduced in the next subsection.
+For the output module, the global average pooling layer (GAP) is first used to squeeze the input features.
+Then a followed fully connected layer with a softmax layer generates corresponding prediction probabilities.
+Finally, the network returns the predicted category based on the probabilities.